 In 2015, I interviewed my friend Geri about how her life had changed since she’d moved to Korea.
-To access the post, click “Korea.
-A Vision List” at the end of the Korea items on the column at the right.
-At that time Geri was a counselor at the US Army Garrison Yongsan in Seoul, where her fiancé Chris was teaching World History and Advanced Placement Psychology at Seoul American High School.
+The post was called k “Korea.
+A Vision List.”
+(Link) At that time Geri was a counselor at the US Army Garrison Yongsan in Seoul, where her fiancé Chris was teaching World History and Advanced Placement Psychology at Seoul American High School.
 Shortly after our interview Chris was wounded, although not in a motorcycle accident as I reported in a note at the end of the post.

 For this interview, Geri and I spoke via Skype when she was at Kadena AFB, Okinawa and I was in the Philippines.
 (Thanks to Geri for the great photos. )

 Chris’s accident was August 9,2015, when he was visiting family in Florida.
 On his last day of vacation, he was riding in a friend’s Mercedes when an SUV rear-ended it from behind at a stoplight.
 Chris got out to look at the damage and was standing between the two cars when a third car rear-ended the SUV.
 Fortunately,someone screamed “look out” and Chris turned, saw the car coming, and because he was a martial artist, he jumped straight up—no time to go anywhere else.
 The SUV hit him at the knees and dragged him beneath the car.
 The Mercedes was pushed fifty feet into the intersection.
 Chris remained awake and aware the entire time, telling people how to tie off his legs, and to get a helicopter instead of an ambulance.
 Thank God he’s in quite good shape except that he doesn’t have anything from his knees down.
 In fact, there was no trauma to his brain or his internal organs.